ai-evals-course/recipe-chatbot/homeworks/optional/galileo-integration/README.md

 To install Galileo, you will need to install the [Galileo Python package](https://pypi.org/project/galileo/).

-1. Add the following to the `requirements.txt` file:
+1. Run the following command to add the Galileo package to the `pyproject.toml`, and install the package into your virtual environment:

-    ```text
+    ```bash
-    galileo
+    uv add galileo
     ```

-1. Install the requirements file in your virtual environment.

 ### Add Galileo to the Recipe Chatbot code